controlplane-com/github-actions-example-terraform/README.md

 3. Select the workload name that corresponds to the branch that was deployed.
 4. Click the `Open` button.
 The app will open in a new tab.
 The container's environment variables and start up arguments will be displayed.

+## Upgrading Provider Version

+1. Update the `TF_PROVIDER_VERSION` repository secret with the desired provider version.
+2. Update the version property inside the HCL file that contains the `required_providers` declaration block for the `cpln` provider.
+3. The example workflow runs the command `terraform init -upgrade` which will upgrade the Terraform dependencies (state file, etc.).

+Note: If necessary, the provider version can be downgraded.

 ## Helper Links